 |

-- If you have any questions, or need further clarification;
+- If you have any questions, or need further

-please feel free to contact me.
-If
+clarification; please feel free to contact me.

-at the very least I might be able to point you to another resource.
+the very least I might be able to point you to another resource.

 -

-- For those who enjoy social media networking, you can follow
+- For those who enjoy social media networking, you can

-Pagan's Path on Facebook @
+follow Pagan's Path on Facebook @

 ~ Spring'sHaven @ http://facebook.com/springshaven